arthexis/Tome/Mysteries/Principia/README.md

 # The Tetragram of Power

 Each magus must become an Initiatie in at least four basic _Principia_ of Magic.
-These four Mysteries are also collectivelly known as the Tetragram of Power and the Squared Circle:
+These four Mysteries are also collectivelly known as the Tetragram of Power, the Squared Circle or the Sacred Cardinal:

 - Velos: Mystery of Shrouds
 - Copas: Mystery of Vessels